wooseokyourself/libchunkstream-cpp/README.md

    - Enable compiler optimizations (-O3)
    - Use Release build configuration
    - Consider network hardware limitations

+4. **Connection Issues**
+   - Verify firewall settings
+   - Check port availability with `netstat -an | grep PORT`
+   - Ensure correct IP addresses and routing

+### Testing Tips

+- Use `both` mode for initial testing and library validation
+- Test with `sender`/`receiver` modes for network-specific scenarios
+- Monitor system resources during high-throughput tests
+- Use different ports to avoid conflicts with existing services

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.